AdobeDocs/campaign-standard.en/help/automating/using/external-api.md

 >[!CAUTION]
 >
->Please note that the activity is meant for fetching of campaign wide data (latest set of offers, latest scores etc.) not for retrieving specific information for each profile as that can result in large amounts of data being transferred.
+>Please note that the activity is meant for fetching campaign-wide data (latest set of offers, latest scores, etc.), not for retrieving specific information for each profile as that can result in large amounts of data being transferred.
 If the use case requires this, the recommendation is to use the [Transfer File](../../automating/using/transfer-file.md) activity.

-Specific Guardrails have been put in place for the JSON:
+Specific guardrails have been put in place for the JSON:

 * **JSON Max Depth**: limit the maximum depth of a custom nested JSON that can be processed to 10 levels.
 * **JSON Max Key Length**: limit the maximum length of the internal key generated to 255.
 This key is associated with the column ID.